pengfei99/DBTTutorial/README.md

 # Configuring models
 # Full documentation: https://docs.getdbt.com/docs/configuring-models

-# In this example config, we tell dbt to build all models in the example/ directory
+# In this mart config, we tell dbt to build all models in the mart/ directory
 # as tables.
 These settings can be overridden in the individual model files
 # using the `{{ config(...) }}` macro.
 models:
   my_dbt_project:
-    # Config indicated by + and applies to all files under models/example/
+    # Config indicated by + and applies to all files under models/mart/
     example:
       +materialized: view